Tennessee Labor Laws Guide

 **Unless such disability prevents or impairs work performance.
 Blind persons with guide dogs are also protected under this act.

-Yet, it isn’t considered discriminatory practice when giving preferences in hiring to:
+Yet, it isn’t considered a discriminatory practice when giving preferences in hiring to:

 The said provisions regarding giving veterans preference only apply to private employment.